drhinternet/greenarrow-docker/README.markdown

 ### (2) Select a Linux distribution

-These instructions create a Docker container that runs CentOS 7 by default, but Debian 10 Docker containers are also supported by GreenArrow 4.209.0 and later.
+These instructions create a Docker container that runs Centos 7 by default, but Debian 10 Docker containers are also supported by GreenArrow 4.258.0 and later.

 If you prefer Debian 10, replace `--file Dockerfile` with `--file Dockerfile.debian10` in the `docker build` command below.